 Internal Family Systems (IFS) provides a rich framework for exploring the different “parts” of the self.
 All of us has about fifteen of these sub-personalities that come to the fore in different situations.
 Getting to know one’s different parts is, in my experience, an essential part of healing and growth.
 When working from the IFS perspective, I might ask clients questions like, “In espousing this belief or directing this behavior, what is that part of yourself trying to protect?”
 Or, “If that part of yourself were to walk into the room right now, how would you feel about it?”

 Modern Psychoanalysis uses the therapeutic relationship (the dynamic between client and therapist) as its primary reference point.
 Working from this perspective, I might point out moments in which I feel disconnected from a client during the therapy session, or I might ask a client if he or she is bringing a certain behavior (like people-pleasing) into the session.
 Modern Psychoanalysis also borrows from its traditional predecessor in the importance it places on early childhood experiences.
 I tend to agree with this theory’s assertion that most of our present day psychological struggles originated in our family of origin, in preverbal experiences.
 Therefore a question I commonly ask is, “How old is this feeling?”

-I find that IFS, Modern Psychoanalysis, and somatic inquiries complement one another in effectively addressing anxiety, depression, eating disorders, complex trauma, and other issues that pervade our society.
+I find that IFS, Modern Psychoanalysis, and somatic inquiries complement one another in effectively addressing anxiety, depression, grief, complex trauma, and other issues.
 Mindfulness-based modalities like Acceptance and Commitment Therapy (ACT) are also invaluable for contacting the truth and safety of the present moment, as is a continued focus on self-compassion.